-- (a) Candidates for appointment as a Yinhawangka Director must nominate in writing in the form prescribed by the Corporation at least 28 days prior to the date of the AGM or General Meeting at which an election will be held. - (b) Yinhawangka Directors are appointed by the Members in General Meeting. - (c) The Board may, by resolution, recommend the most suitable nominees to be appointed by resolution of the Members at a General Meeting. - (d) The process of appointing Directors will be by separate elections by the Members who are descendants from each of the three Yinhawangka apical ancestors being: - (i) Minatangunha; and - (ii) Jardhunha; and - (iii) Thurantajinha & Wilga. - (e) Before being appointed as a Director: - (i) the Board must review the person's application and determine if the person is eligible in accordance with rule 9.2; and - (ii) the person must give the Corporation their consent in writing to act as a Director. - (f) The Corporation must notify the Registrar of the Director's appointment and personal details within 28 days after they are appointed. - (g) The Chairperson will make a final decision on any Dispute which may arise in relation to the process of electing the Directors.
+- (e) Before being appointed as a director, Director: - (i) the Board must review the person's application and determine if the person is eligible in accordance with rule 9.2; and - (i)(ii) the person must give the corporation their consent in writing to act as a director.
+Director. - (e)(f) The corporation Corporation must notify the Registrar of the director's Director's appointment and personal-details within 28-days after they are appointed. - (g) The Chairperson will make a final decision on any Dispute which may arise in relation to the process of electing the Directors. - 2.4 Appointment of Independent Directors' terms of appointment and rotation

-9.7.2 Appointment of Independent Directors
+9.7.2 Directors-

-- (a) Independent Directors will be appointed by the Directors by passing a resolution in a Director's meeting. - (b) Candidates for appointment as an Independent Director must nominate in writing in the form prescribed by the Directors. - (c) Before being appointed as an Independent Director: - (i) the Board must review the person's application and determine if the person is Independent and eligible in accordance with this rule 9.7.2; and - (ii) the person must give the Corporation their written consent to become a Director.
+- (a) Independent Directors will be elected on rotation for a two-year term, so that the appointment of half of appointed by the Directors by passing a resolution in a Director's meeting. - (b) Candidates for appointment as an Independent Director must nominate in writing in the form prescribed by the Directors. - (c) Before being appointed as an Independent Director: - (i) the Board must review the person's application and determine if the person is Independent and eligible in accordance with this rule 1.19.7.2; and